jobearry/simple-calculator-vb6/README.md

-# simple-calculator-vb6
+# Simple Calculator VB6
-A simple Calculator using VB6
+A simple calculator using VB6 in preparation for other upcoming projects